Home | About me | Contact | What's new | Privacy

 Conditional speed limit

-The bottom speed limit shown is applicable for the indicated vehicle type (e.g. vehicles over 3.5t.); all other vehicles must obey the top limit.
+The bottom speed limit shown is applicable for the indicated vehicle type (e.g. vehicles over 3.5t.); the top sign applies to all other vehicles.

 The speed limit shown is in effect from this point until the condition or hazard shown on the parent sign is passed.
 If no additional speed limit sign is posted at that point, you can then return to the statutory speed limit.